atarashansky/self-assembling-manifold/README.md

    - `cython`

  - `scanpy`

+## Changelog notes 0.6.11
+I removed the `sam.save` and `sam.load` pickling functions because it is difficult to unpickle the AnnData objects if the AnnData version used changes.
+Now, I instead store the raw data in `sam.adata.raw` when saving using `sam.save_anndata`.
+The raw and filtered data can be loaded from the resulting file using `sam.load_data`.

 ## Installation
 SAM has been most extensively tested using python3.6 but presumably should work on python>=3.6.
 Python can be installed using Anaconda.